bagder/uncurled/security.md

 than the mere fact that the problems appeared the first place.
-Even the best run projects will have occasional hiccups, but projects that do not take care of and handle their security vulnerabilities in a proper and responsible way will loose users' trust.
+Even the best run projects will have occasional hiccups, but projects that do not take care of and handle their security vulnerabilities in a proper and responsible way will lose users' trust.
 And without trust, what is your project?

 ## Security problems will appear